Pay raises for State Highway Patrol lead to gutting of certificate-of-need bill

 One example of watering down the initial CON legislation is that HB126 requires health-care providers to begin construction on their CON-approved projects within two years if the project cost is less than $50 million and within four years if it is more than $50 million.

 The N.C.
-Healthcare Association opposes repealing CON laws, saying they would cost thousands of health care jobs statewide, including in rural communities.
+Healthcare Association opposes repealing CON laws, saying they would cost thousands of health care jobs statewide.

-CON supporters say ending the law would allow for-profit groups to cherry-pick the most profitable medical procedures, leaving not-for-profit hospitals to handle in their emergency departments more of the sickest of the sick, who often don’t have health insurance.
+CON supporters say ending the law would allow for-profit groups to cherry-pick the most profitable medical procedures, leaving not-for-profit hospitals to handle more of the sickest of the sick, who often don’t have health insurance.